Igraine: Legend

-Other medieval accounts

-Igraine is indirectly mentioned several times in the 11th/12th century Welsh text Culhwch and Olwen as the unnamed mother of Arthur.
+Igraine is indirectly mentioned several times in the 11th/12th-century Welsh text Culhwch and Olwen as the unnamed mother of Arthur.
 Culhwch is given as Arthur's cousin, though it is not said whether this is through his father Cilydd (son of Celyddon) or his mother Goleuddydd (daughter of Amlawdd Wledig), nor whether through Igraine or Arthur's father.
 Culhwch and Olwen lists several brothers of Arthur's mother: Llysgadrudd Emys, Gwrbothu Hen, Gweir Gwrhyd Ennwir, and Gweir Paladyr Hir.
 It also says she had another son, Gormant, to Ricca, the chief elder of Cornwall.
-The 12th century Life of St Illtud says Illtud was the son of Rieingulid (daughter of Amlawdd Wledig), and cousin to Arthur, reinforcing the connection between Igraine, Rieingulid, and Goleuddydd as three of the many children of Amlawdd Wledig, which was set out in later genealogies.
+The 12th-century Life of St Illtud says Illtud was the son of Rieingulid (daughter of Amlawdd Wledig), and cousin to Arthur, reinforcing the connection between Igraine, Rieingulid, and Goleuddydd as three of the many children of Amlawdd Wledig, which was set out in later genealogies.
 When combined with the two previous sources, the Brut Dingestow suggests that Arthur's mother was named Eigyr.
 Welsh genealogies list Eigyr's mother as Gwen (daughter of Cunedda Wledig), and her father Amlawdd Wledig is made a descendant of Joseph of Arimathea's sister Enigeus.
-Around 1400, Glastonbury monks modified the genealogies to make the Maimed King either Igraine's grandfather or great-grandfather through Amlawdd Wledig.
+Around 1400, Glastonbury monks modified the genealogies to make the Fisher King either Igraine's grandfather or great-grandfather through Amlawdd Wledig.

 In Robert de Boron's poem Merlin, Igraine's previous husband is an unnamed Duke of Tintagel and it is by him that she becomes the mother of two unnamed daughters.
 One marries King Lot and by him becomes the mother of Gawain, Mordred, Gaheriet, and Guerrehet.
-A second daughter, also unnamed in some variants but in some named Morgaine, is married to King Nentres of Garlot, who is identified with Budic II of Brittany.
+A second daughter, also unnamed in some variants but in some named Morgaine, is married to King Nentres of Garlot.
 According to Robert de Boron, Igraine died before her second husband.
-A third illegitimate daughter of the Duke of Tintagel is sent to a school and there learns so much, she becomes the great sorceress Morgan the Fairy (no other medieval accounts state that Morgan is illegitimate and therefore, as in this version, Arthur's stepsister).
+A third illegitimate daughter of the Duke of Tintagel is sent to a school and there learns so much, she becomes the great sorceress Morgan le Fay (no other medieval accounts state that Morgan is illegitimate and therefore, as in this version, Arthur's stepsister).